Better Language Models Exhibit Higher Visual Alignment: Acquisition of Textual Class Representations

-More details about the characteristics and acquisition of these class representations are provided in Section \ref{apdx:class_representations} of the appendix.
-Besides the template-based targets proposed by \citet{radford_learning_2021} that solely substitute the respective class names, we generate more comprehensive auxiliary information about classes (e.g., visual descriptions) using the instruction-tuned version of the Llama-3-8B model and acquire human-curated information from Wikipedia (details provided in \ref{apdx:class_representations}).
+Besides the template-based targets proposed by \citet{radford_learning_2021} that solely substitute the respective class names, we generate more comprehensive auxiliary information about classes (e.g., Wikipedia-style articles) using the instruction-tuned version of the Llama-3-8B model and acquire human-curated information from Wikipedia (details provided in \ref{apdx:class_representations}).

 Class representations are essential for facilitating the knowledge transfer between classes in the traditional definition of zero-shot learning.
 Compared to attributes or other forms of class semantics, language-based class representations are more conveniently accessible at various scales and may come in diverse manifestations.
 The advent of LLMs adds further possibilities for generating and obtaining such auxiliary information.
 The following paragraphs specify the respective properties and acquisition process.
 Here, all LLM-based class representations are generated using the instruct-tuned version of LLama-3 8B.